-Our approach to sustainability analysis looks at sustainability through two lenses: the impact of 'what' the company produces, and the sustainability and impact of 'how' the company operates.
+Our approach to sustainability analysis looks at sustainability from two lenses: the impact of 'what' the company produces, and the sustainability and impact of 'how' the company operates.

-For each company, this analysis starts by applying the PE Product Impact Framework, which covers the target sector and transition we want to see, our 'Sustainability Platform Thesis' (how we expect the investment to contribute to real-world change), and how we will measure this chain of effect (measuring output to impacts through Product Impact KPIs).
-We then apply our Operational Sustainability Performance Framework to assess the impact of the company's operations, and it's overall organisational sustainability.
-These analyses are critical to informing our sourcing and diligence, as well as our performance monitoring and value creation strategy after we invest.
+For each company, this analysis starts by applying the PE product impact framework, which covers the target sector and transition we want to see, our 'Sustainability Platform Thesis' (how we expect the investment to contribute to real-world change) and how we will measure this chain of effect (measuring output to impacts, through product impact KPIs).
+We then apply our Operational Sustainability Performance framework to assess the impact of the company's operations and overall organisational sustainability.
+These analyses are critical to inform our sourcing and diligence, as well as our performance monitoring and value creation strategy after we invest.

 Throughout, our process of impact analysis and management is collaborative.
-We believe that building market-leading impactful businesses starts with involving management in defining the Sustainability Platform Thesis, Product Impact KPIs, impact governance structures and operational sustainability priorities.
-Success requires that a company 'owns' its metrics and embeds clear impact objectives into its own governance, strategies and reporting structures over time.
+We believe that seeking to build market-leading impactful businesses starts with involving management in defining the Sustainability Platform thesis, product impact KPIs, impact governance structures and operational sustainability priorities.
+Success requires that the company 'owns' its metrics and embeds clear impact objectives into its own governance, strategies and reporting structures over time.